You’re at a party, looking for people to chat with.

 Ich komme aus…

-Ich bin Amerikaner, aber jetzt wohne ich in Berlin.
+Ich bin Amerikaner, aber wohne jetzt in Berlin.

-I’m an American (man), but now I live in Berlin.
+I’m an American (man), but I live in Berlin now.

 Say this last one with a smile and see what kind of response you get: